-- 9.15 Quality of life issues go to the heart of the Dorset SCS and are reflected in the strategies of the four Local Community Partnerships in North Dorset.
+- 5.29 Quality of life issues go to the heart of the Dorset SCS and are reflected in the strategies of the four Local Community Partnerships in North Dorset.
 These documents recognise that behind the 'picture postcard' image, there are serious issues that need to be addressed, not just in relation to housing and employment, but also in relation to the well-being of the community.
-Poor access to services, employment and leisure is a key issue, as is the 'demographic challenge' of having a large elderly population and a decreasing proportion of young people. - 9.16 Certain aspects of the 'quality of life agenda' emerged through the early visioning work on the Core Strategy, which highlighted the need to foster 'community life' and to improve education, health and recreational opportunities. - 9.17 The objective recognises that quality of life issues affect everyone, but that in North Dorset, they are particularly relevant to the young and old.
+Poor access to services, employment and leisure are key issues, as is the 'demographic challenge' of having a large elderly population and a decreasing proportion of young people. - 5.30 Certain aspects of the 'quality of life agenda' emerged through the early visioning work on the Core Strategy, which highlighted the need to foster 'community life' and to improve education, health and recreational opportunities. - 5.31 Objective 6 recognises that quality of life issues affect everyone, but that in North Dorset, they are particularly relevant to the young and old.
 The objective seeks better community, leisure, cultural, health, education, sport and recreation facilities embracing the agendas of a wide range of organisations.
 It also seeks a more sustainable transport network, highlighting the fact that these facilities not only need to be provided and retained, but that they need to be accessible to the local population as well.

-Objective 5 - Improving the Quality of Life
+Objective 6 - Improving the Quality of Life

-The objective is to improve the quality of life of North Dorset's residents, particularly the older population and the young, by:
+- 5.32 The objective is to improve the quality of life of North Dorset's residents, particularly the older population and the young, by: - encouraging the provision of viable community, leisure and cultural facilities both in the main towns and rural communities; - retaining the current range of healthcare and education services and ensuring that additional healthcare and education facilities are provided in accessible locations; - ensuring that a network of multi-functional Green Infrastructure including sport and recreation facilities, open and natural space, is provided across the District;

-- a) Encouraging the provision of viable community, leisure and cultural facilities focused on main and local service centres; - b) Retaining the current range of healthcare and education services and ensuring that additional healthcare and education facilities are provided in accessible locations; - c) Ensuring that a network of quality sports and recreation facilities and public open space are distributed throughout the District in locations that are most accessible to the community; - d) Securing an integrated approach to private and public transport (including parking provision and management), which improves accessibility to services; and - e) Ensuring that development makes a positive contribution to enhancing existing and providing new transport infrastructure.
+- securing an integrated approach to private and public transport (including parking provision and management), which improves accessibility to services; and - ensuring that development makes a positive contribution to enhancing existing and providing new transport infrastructure.

-10.0 Links between Issues, Challenges, Visions, Objectives and Policies
+Links between Issues, Challenges, Visions, Objectives and Policies

-- 10.1 The NPPF in its introduction describes its role as: ".. a framework within which local people and their accountable councils can produce their own distinctive local and neighbourhood plans, which reflect the needs and priorities of their communities." - 10.2 This topic paper provides an overview of the 'needs and priorities' that have informed both the District-wide vision and the visions for the Local Community Partnerships.
-The 'core' and 'development management' policies also provide the 'high level' strategic policy framework for the preparation of neighbourhood plans by local communities. - 10.3 The Dorset SCS identifies a series of County-wide community-based issues and challenges, which have provided the basis for developing the vision and objectives for North Dorset.
-The Council has also drawn on the visions for each of the Local Community Partnership areas to develop a strategic 'core' and 'development management' policy framework to address the identified strategic issues and challenges.
+- 6.1 The NPPF in its introduction describes its role as 'a framework within which local people and their accountable councils can produce their own distinctive local and neighbourhood plans, which reflect the needs and priorities of their communities.' - This background paper provides an overview of the issues and challenges that have informed the District-wide vision and the visions for the Local Community Partnerships.
+It outlines the objectives that have been set to deliver the vision and in this section shows the links from the issues, challenges, visions and objectives to the strategic policies in Part 1 of the Local Plan. - 6.3 These strategic policies also provide the 'high level' framework for the preparation of neighbourhood plans by local communities.

+Figure 6.1 - Shows the relationship between national issues, challenges, vision and objectives